 The S comes standard with tri-row air condition, power locks and windows (including power up-and-down second-row windows), a four-speaker AM/FM/CD stereo with an AUX input jack and a six-disc CD changer, cruise control, push-button start, cloth upholstery, wood-tone accents and 16-inch steel wheels with hubcaps.

-The SV adds one-touch power sliding doors, tri-zone automatic climate control, Bluetooth connectivity a rear parking camera, an upgraded audio system with two extra speakers, a 4.3-inch color display and a USB connection port, and 16-inch aluminum-alloy wheels.
+The SV adds one-touch power sliding doors, tri-zone automatic climate control, Bluetooth connectivity a rear parking camera, an upgraded audio system with two extra speakers, a 5.0-inch color display and a USB connection port, and 16-inch aluminum-alloy wheels.

 Moving up to the SL nets leather upholstery, a one-touch powerliftgate, a power-adjustable driver's seat and 18-inch aluminum-alloy wheels.
 The aforementioned DVD package is available as a no-charge option on the SL.

-The LE trim adds a navigation system, a 13-speaker Bose sound system, the DVD package, a power-adjustable front passenger seat and a blind-spot warning system.
-Newly standard for the latest model year is an "AroundView" camera system that affords 360-degree views around the car during parking maneuvers.
+The Platinum trim adds a navigation system, a 13-speaker Bose sound system, the DVD package, a power-adjustable front passenger seat and a blind-spot warning system and Moving Object Detection (described below).
+Also standard is an "AroundView" camera system that affords 360-degree views around the car during parking maneuvers.